 How Can LED Lighting Improve a Bathroom?

-The proper washroom lighting can change the mood of your bathroom for the better.
+The proper bathroom wall lighting can change the mood of your bathroom for the better.
 Benefits of LED bathroom lighting in hotels and residential zones include:

 - Provide ample vanity lights around mirrors